-Member schools utilizing The Character Skills Snapshot will receive reports from those parents/guardians who select them as report recipients, similar to SSAT score reporting.
+Member schools will receive reports from those parents/guardians who select them as report recipients.
 A parent/guardian must choose to send Snapshot reports to a school.
-Those reports will then appear on a school's Member Access Portal (MAP), just as SSAT scores do.
-Scores are released to parent/guardian accounts approximately 2 weeks following Snapshot completion.
+The reports will then be delivered to the schools Member Access Portal (MAP).
+Snapshot results are released according to the schedule listed online each year.

 When do we get reports?

 When a school is selected as a score recipient following the reciept of results by the parent/guardian, the school will receive results in real time.

 How should the results be used to impact an admission decision?

 Admission offices should use the information provided from The Character Skills Snapshot to complement other information required as a part of the application process, including SSAT test scores, interviews, grades, letters of recommendation, and other information.
 The Character Skills Snapshot is not intended and should not be used alone to make an admission decision.
 Schools are required to sign a fair use agreement prior to agreeing to accept Snapshot reports.

 Can Character Skills Snapshot reports change over time?